History of books: Book production in Rome

 Book production developed in Rome in the 1st century BC with Latin literature that had been influenced by the Greek.
 Conservative estimates place the number of potential readers in Imperial Rome at around 100,000 people.

 This diffusion primarily concerned circles of literary individuals.
 Atticus was the editor of his friend Cicero.
 However, the book business progressively extended itself through the Roman Empire; for example, there were bookstores in Lyon.
-The spread of the book was aided by the extension of the Empire, which implied the imposition of the Latin tongue on a great number of people (in Spain, Africa, etc.).
+The spread of the book was aided by the spread of Latin throughout the Western Roman Empire.

 Libraries were private or created at the behest of an individual.
 Julius Caesar, for example, wanted to establish one in Rome, proving that libraries were signs of political prestige.

 In the year 377, there were 28 libraries in Rome, and it is known that there were many smaller libraries in other cities.
 Despite the great distribution of books, scientists do not have a complete picture as to the literary scene in antiquity as thousands of books have been lost through time.